Asian markets rise, but the coronavirus outbreak isn't over - Local News 8

 The market recovery is underway in Asia, even as the coronavirus outbreak continues to escalate.

-Japan’s Nikkei 225 advanced nearly 2% on Thursday, South Korea’s KOSPI rose 1.7%, Hong Kong’s Hang Seng Index rose 1.5% and China’s Shanghai Composite Index edged up 0.3% — all of them building on Wednesday’s gains.
+Japan’s Nikkei 225 advanced 2.4% on Thursday, South Korea’s KOSPI rose 2.9%, Hong Kong’s Hang Seng Index rose 2.6% and China’s Shanghai Composite Index advanced 1.7% — all of them building on Wednesday’s gains.

 The advances come as the coronavirus outbreak shows little sign of slowing down.
 The disease has killed more than 560 people worldwide, mostly in China, and infected more than 28,000 people in over 25 countries.